shmg-org/umf-specification/README.md

 2. If the line starts with "\[" and end with "\]" it is a header.
 3. If the line includes a ":" it is a field.

-If no rules can apply, throw an error.
+If no rules can apply to the line, throw an error.
 Otherwise, keep parsing the line using the respective rule:

 - **Header**: Exclude the starting "\[" and the ending "\]", and trim the result.
 - **Field**: Split the line with the first ":" and trim all the parts, the first part is the name, the second part is the value.